-2.4.1.3 Total Dissolved Nitrogen and Phosphorus
+2.4.1.2 Total Dissolved Nitrogen and Phosphorus

 DLS uses the Skalar Autoanalyzer to perform this analysis based on the Valderrama (1981) method.
-This method is a persulfate oxidation technique for nitrogen and phosphorus where, under alkaline conditions, nitrate is the sole nitrogen product and phosphate is the sole phosphorus product.
-Then the concentrations of nitrate and phosphate are measured on the Skalar Autoanalyzer.
-Dissolved organic P is the difference between total dissolved P and phosphate.
-Dissolved organic N is the difference between total dissolved N and dissolved inorganic nitrogen components.
-TDN and TDP results are blank corrected using the batch-average method procedural blank.
+The TDN and TDP samples are filtered in the field and undergo a persulfate oxidation technique for nitrogen and phosphorus where, under alkaline conditions, nitrate is the sole nitrogen product and phosphate is the sole phosphorus product.
+Then the concentrations of nitrate and phosphate measured on the Skalar Autoanalyzer are blank corrected using the batch-average method procedural blank.
+The reported name in LIMS is "TDN/TDP" to indicate that the samples have been filtered.

-2.4.1.4 Particulate Carbon and Nitrogen
+2.4.1.3 Particulate Carbon and Nitrogen